Rathbone Investment Management International Ltd Privacy Notice

 - to require us to erase your personal data

 - to require us to restrict our data processing activities (and, where our processing is based on your consent, you may withdraw that consent, without affecting the lawfulness of our processing based on consent before its withdrawal)

 - to receive from us the personal data we hold about you which you have provided to us, in a reasonable format specified by you, including for the purpose of you transmitting that personal data to another data controller

 - to require us to comply with your objection, to any of our particular processing activities where you feel this has a disproportionate impact on your rights

 Please note that the above rights are not absolute, and we may be entitled to refuse requests where exceptions apply.
 If you have given your consent and you wish to withdraw it, please contact us using the contact details set out below.
 Please note that where our processing of your personal data relies on your consent and where you then withdraw that consent, we may not be able to provide all or some aspects of our services to you and/or it may affect the provision of those services.

 If you are not satisfied with how we are processing your personal data, you can raise a concern with the Office of the Information Commissioner.
 You can also find out more about your rights under data protection legislation from the Office of the Information Commissioner's website available at: www.OICJersey.org.

-If you have any questions you would like to raise about how we process your Personal Data, you can contact our Data Protection Officer by emailing firstname.lastname@example.org or writing to our registered office: Data Protection Officer, Rathbone Investment Management International Limited, 26 Esplanade, St Helier, Jersey JE1 2RB.
+If you have any questions you would like to raise about how we process your Personal Data, you can contact us by emailing firstname.lastname@example.org or writing to our registered office: Data Protection, Rathbone Investment Management International Limited, 26 Esplanade, St Helier, Jersey JE1 2RB.